“Happy wife happy life” has scientific support thanks to some new research.

 – The husband reports greater satisfaction with his life as a whole, even when he does not rate the marriage very highly.
 Happy wife happy life, indeed!

 It’s known that health issues such as disability strongly depress people’s reported happiness.
 However, for men, marital quality is twice as important as health in making them happy!
-The researchers found that a 1-point increase in marital quality (on a 4-point scale) is associated with a 0.45 point increase in a man’s life satisfaction; whereas being disability free only leads to a 0.21-point boost in life satisfaction.
+The researchers found that a 1-point increase in marital quality (on a 4-point scale) associates with a 0.45 point increase in a man’s life satisfaction.
+On the other hand, being disability-free only leads to a 0.21-point boost in life satisfaction.

 In addition, the researchers found that each person, regardless of gender, tends to rate both marriage quality and life satisfaction in the same direction, whether high or low.

-Science Speculation: Out of the countless studies about marriage and relationships, we have discussed these two because they are current, significant and complementary, and because they help unravel the hidden meanings of “happy wife happy life.”
+Out of the countless studies about marriage and relationships, why have we have discussed these two?
+Because they are current, significant and complementary.
+And because they help unravel the hidden meanings of “happy wife happy life.”
 These studies also offer results that, with only a little extrapolation, suggest practical applications.

-Health.
 We each have many good reasons to take care of our health, including its impact on our quality of life as we get older.
-However, married men have yet one more reason to be healthy: their health directly impacts their wife’s overall happiness.
+However, married men have yet one more reason to be healthy.
+That reason is, that their health directly impacts their wife’s overall happiness.
 In contrast, a woman’s health does not have much impact on her husband’s happiness.

-Marital Quality.
 Just like health, everyone has good reasons to work for making a happy relationship.
-However, women have an additional reason: whatever they can do to be happy in their relationship also greatly enhances their partner’s overall life satisfaction, not only within but also outside the marriage.
+However, women have an additional reason.
+Whatever they can do to be happy in their relationship also greatly enhances their partner’s overall life satisfaction, not only within but also outside the marriage.
 To the extent that the man’s life satisfaction encourages him to show “positivity,” it further increases the wife’s happiness.
 In this sense, “happy wife happy life” is not only true from the perspective of the husband, but signals a mutually supportive interaction between the partners.

-We should mention one caveat, which is well recognized by the researchers in both studies.
-These two studies were carried out on older couples, who had already shown good compatibility by staying together for a number of years.
-Their results might not directly apply to couples under 50 years of age.
+We should mention one caveat, which the researchers in both studies certainly recognize.
+These two studies involved older couples.
+Those couples evidently had good compatibility since they had many years of staying together.
+The results might not directly apply to couples under 50 years of age.

 On the other hand – younger couples who follow these precepts might very well enhance their chances of joining the population of happily married older folks!

 Does happy wife happy life seem to make sense in your experience?
-What other factors do you feel are strongly correlated with happiness in and out of relationships?
+What other factors do you feel strongly correlate with happiness in and out of relationships?

 Drawing Credit: jogdragoon, on openclipart.org